Article

 Structures shall incorporate elements of variation on any façade facing a frontage, public open space, or common open space.
 Variation shall be achieved as follows:

-2. For multi-family stacked dwellings 150’ or more in length, recesses or projections of the façade of at least 1’ in depth, and no less than 10’ in width are required at intervals of no more than 60’.
+2. For multi-family stacked buildings 150’ or more in length, recesses or projections of the façade of at least 1’ in depth, and no less than 10’ in width are required at intervals of no more than 60’ linearly.
+This shall not be required on any portion of a multi-family stacked building 50′ or more in height above average grade.

 Windows, doors, porches, or other architectural features are required on all frontage-facing facades to avoid the appearance of blank walls.